-- To receive reports from any individual or committee to whom a decision has been delegated and to consider whether any further action by the Governing Body is necessary; - To provide final approval of the budget plan as recommended by the Environment and Finance Sub-committee; - To review Health and Safety issues and recommendations referred to the Governing Body by the Environment and Finance sub-committee; - To review the delegation arrangements annually; - To agree, by early in the autumn term, the programme of work and calendar of meetings for the Governing Body and its committees for the school year, based on known cycles of school improvement, financial management, staffing issues and communicating with parents; - To monitor the progress of work being undertaken by committees and individuals; - To consider recommendations made by committees with regard to the working of the Governing Body; - To establish and keep under review, the Governing Body 'Protocols' and 'terms of reference'; To establish and keep under review arrangements for Trustees' visits to school; - To oversee arrangements for Trustee involvement in formulating and monitoring the School Development Plan, the Ofsted SEF and School Profile; - To conduct reviews of the performance of the Governing body using an appropriate 'Trustee HealthCheck' process: - To make recommendations to the Governing Body to establish working parties where particular circumstances arise e.g. a joint committee to oversee a building project or a special committee to oversee an Ofsted inspection; and - To be available and respond to matters of particular difficulty, sensitivity or emergency and offer advice to the Headteacher.
+- To monitor the progress of work being undertaken by committees and individuals; - To consider recommendations made by committees with regard to the working of the Governing Body; - To establish and keep under review, the Governing Body 'Protocols' and 'terms of reference'; To establish and keep under review arrangements for Governors' visits to school; - To oversee arrangements for Governor involvement in formulating and monitoring the School Development Plan, the Ofsted SEF and School Profile; - To conduct reviews of the performance of the Governing body using an appropriate 'Governor HealthCheck' process; - To make recommendations to the Governing Body to establish working parties where particular circumstances arise e.g. a joint committee to oversee a building project or a special committee to oversee an Ofsted inspection; and - To be available and respond to matters of particular difficulty, sensitivity or emergency and offer advice to the Headteacher.